rapid7/metasploit-framework/MSF6-Feature-Proposals.md

 Additionally, 'admin' modules could be collapsed.
 For instance, why have a chromecast_reset and chromecast_youtube module when you can use 'admin/chromecast' and just type 'cast' or 'reset' as methods on this single module.
 This would also replace the 'ACTIONS' datastore option where they are used in multi-action aux modules.

+## Integration with external exploitation frameworks

+E.g. could we just use routersploit or wpsploit directly from within framework and gather loot/run post exploitation, etc. through them?
+Maybe using the external module RPC, just being able to expose multiple modules behind the same API?

+## Changing module structure on disk

+Currently a non-trivial exploit module will require adding code to 4 different subdirectories (lib, modules, documentation, external) which makes it both hard to follow all of the moving pieces, but also makes it harder to extract modules for independent use.
+See https://github.com/rapid7/metasploit-framework/wiki/Bundled-Modules-Proposal for a more detailed proposal.

 # Data Model

 ## Temporal / log-oriented data model